-Triple Threat is an honor given on WisSports.net to the top senior boys and girls three sport athletes in the state.
+The Marines Triple Threat Athlete of the Week is an honor given on WisSports.net to the top senior boys and girls three-sport athletes in the state.

-In football he caught 6 touchdowns on his career and booted 25 extra points for the Purgolders.
-In addition to lettering for East's high school baseball team he also played for the Monona Grove Lakers semi-pro baseball team.
+In football, he caught six touchdowns in his career and booted 25 extra points for the Purgolders.
+In addition to lettering for East's high school baseball team, he also played for the Monona Grove Lakers semi-pro baseball team.

 Richter was a two-time All-American selection in football as an end.
 He also earned All-Big Ten Conference honors as a first baseman.
 Richter led the NCAA in receiving as a junior and set a Rose Bowl record with 11 catches for 163 yards in the 1963 game against top-ranked USC.
 He was a first-round draft pick by Washington in 1963 and went on to play eight seasons in the NFL.